 Surprisingly, many leaders who practice the behaviors of inclusive leadership are unaware that this is what they are doing, and those that don’t practice these behaviors are under the impression that they are inclusive.

-Taking a Cartesian approach, let’s look at what the absence of inclusive leadership or diversity of thought look like:
+Taking a Cartesian approach, let’s look at what the absence of inclusive leadership or diversity of thought looks like:

-The most powerful mindset of a leader could adopt is that of humility.
-I don’t mean humility in the senses of making yourself less than you are, but in the sense of the true meaning of humility, which is grounded.
-The grounded leader knows what they are good at and knows their own weaknesses.
+The most powerful mindset a leader could adopt is that of humility.
+I don’t mean humility in the sense of making yourself less than you are but in the sense of the true meaning of humility, which is grounded.
+A grounded leader knows what they are good at and knows their own weaknesses.
 The grounded leader is self-aware that their perspective is just a perspective and can consider alternative, even contradictory views as equally valid.

 With this truly humble mindset, the inclusive leader will: